cweiner-PY/work-dash/README.md

 first.
 "Check status unknown" usually means `gh` auth expired — an unreadable check list blocks the gate rather than being assumed clean.

-## Before making this repo public

-Don't, without work first.
-No credential is in any revision, but `test/fixtures/` are **recorded live Jira and GitHub responses** — real ticket keys and summaries, sprint names, a teammate's login.
-They're real on purpose;
-several genuine bugs were caught only because they weren't invented. `docs/` and the commit messages carry internal detail too.
-Add collaborators instead.

 ## Development